Reptiloid044/react-shop/README.md

 ## Description

   This app displays products taken from json-server.
-  You also can add in basket, edit product, and see comments for each product.
+  You also can add in basket, edit product, add product, and see comments for each product.

 ## Technologies used